duosecurity/duo_openvpn/README.md

 Python 3 or 2.7 needs to be installed on your OpenVPN server.

+## TLS 1.2 and 1.3 Support

+The OpenVPN plugin uses Python's ssl module and OpenSSL for TLS operations.
+Python versions 2.7 (and higher) and 3.5 (and higher) have both TLS 1.2 and TLS 1.3 support.

 ## Development:

 Download the [Duo OpenVPN v2.4 plugin](https://github.com/duosecurity/duo_openvpn/archive/2.4.tar.gz) by clicking this link or by downloading the ZIP for this repository.
 Then extract it, build, and install the plugin.